Technology on Bonaire

 Electrical Outlets

 Some resorts may have transformers available for rent for your more sensitive plug-in appliances, such as battery chargers.
-Such transformers can also be bought in local stores such as Kooymans or Playa Trading for between $50 and $100.
+Such transformers can also be bought in local stores such as Kooyman or Playa Trading for between $50 and $100.

 Some things may be plugged into a 127V socket directly without a transformer, as long as you understand that some U.S. voltage-specific devices may run warm, and may burn out if left plugged in for a long time.
 Note that many notebook computers already have universal power supplies and should work fine plugged into any outlet (check with your manufacturer or your notebook power supply for details).